gkazunii/eemix/README.md

     M-step: Maximizes the ELBO with respect to model parameters.

-    E2-step: Tightens the bound from ELBO to KL divergence.
+    E2-step: Tightens the bound from ELBO to the KL divergence.

-    E1-step: Tightens the bound from KL divergence to α-divergence.
+    E1-step: Tightens the bound from the KL divergence to the α-divergence.

 Both E1 and E2 steps admit closed-form updates.
 The M-step benefits from a key property: since the ELBO contains no sum inside the logarithm, many low-rank structures decouple into independent subproblems.
 This enables simultaneous closed-form updates of all parameters.
 Moreover, the M-step is equivalent to a many-body approximation, which becomes a convex optimization regardless of the low-rank structure, even if the closed-form updates are not available.
 In short, the algorithm can be viewed as an EM framework for tensor many-body approximation with hidden variables [[3](https://openreview.net/forum?id=5yedZXV7wt)].